becarpenter/book6/20. Further Reading/RFC bibliography.md

 ## RFC bibliography

 This section is a machine-generated list of all current RFCs that mention IPv6 in their title.
 Obsolete RFCs are not included.
 Be *cautious* about old Informational or Experimental RFCs - they may be misleading as well as out of date.

+RFCbib6 run at 2023-05-21 14:22:57 UTC+1200

 __Standards Track__